 Multiplayer with co-op (depreciated)

 Development of the title is actively underway with the developers at Camshaft Software offering frequent updates and a livestream of the process.
-The current targeted release date for the full game is sometime in 2015, with incremental demos being offered along the way.
+The current targeted release for the full game is sometime in the near future, with incremental demos being offered along the way.
 The game was Greenlit by Steam in July 2013.

 Playable Demos & Alpha Code

 The first demo includes inline 4 engines and basic hatchback shell design and is free for anyone, the second is a more complete demo with 6 and 8-cylinder engines and is available for those who pre-order the game and support the development.

 The cosmetic vehicle designer, added in July 2013, allowed the player to modify basic car shapes and apply fixtures such as headlamps and grilles.

 In September 2013 the addition of multiplayer support was added and allowed the challenge scenarios to be done against an opponent rather than purely for a score and bragging rights.
 Later in development, many more multiplayer modes will be added, including an interactive multiplayer version of the Grand Campaign.